Protection and management

 The European regulations consist of guidelines with a specific ultimate goal which the member states must meet after an established number of years.
 Each member state make their own laws to accomplish this goal.
 European directives for the Wadden Sea are the EU Water Framework Directive and the Birds and Habitats Directives, the latter two forming the basis for Natura 2000.

-The three countries bordering the Wadden Sea, the Netherlands, Germany and Denmark, make up the Trilateral Wadden Sea Cooperation.
+The three countries bordering the Wadden Sea, the Netherlands, Germany and Denmark, make up the Trilateral Wadden Sea Cooperation which has been established in 1978.
 They meet every four years to discuss the forming or upgrading of the protective policy for the Wadden Sea area.
 In 1997, the three countries signed the first Wadden Sea Plan.
 The cooperation between the three countries is supported by the Common Wadden Sea Secretariat (CWSS).
 The work of the CWSS includes initiating, coordinating and carrying out the activities of the Cooperation.
 It also prepared the World Heritage nomination.

 Trilateral Wadden Sea Plan (WSP)